By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Most times you can drink too much or do a little drugs and the next day you can think I wish I hadn’t done that and everything is fine.
 But it is not always like that.

-If you feel guilt for things you do when under the influence of drugs or alcohol then you are headed towards addiction.
+If you feel guilty for things you do when under the influence of drugs or alcohol then you are headed towards addiction.
 You may already be there.

 8. Most of your life involves getting the drug, using, and getting over the effects.